Sp0k/MySQL-Survival-Guide/README.md

 This is my personal MySQL help file.
 It is catered for Ubuntu.

 It was written for Dalhousie's CSCI 2141: Intro to Databases.
-That being said, this guide does not talk about the theory seen in class and the information seen about databases.
+That being said, this guide does not cover about the theory seen in class and the information seen about databases.
 It only focuses on how to code in MySQL.

-Last Updated: 2024-02-15<br>
+Last Updated: 2024-02-18<br>
-Up to: Week 4
+Up to: Week 5

 author: Gab Savard<br>
 Based on Dr. Beiko and Dr. Malloch's work